rupertbg/dock-arranger/README.md

 ### Options

+The dock-arranger script is made up of three main sections:

 #### 1. App Name Arrays
 The first section is made up of arrays which you can use to input names of apps located in /Applications that you would like added to the dock.

 #### 2. Application Searching
 The second section is made up of find commands in for loops that iterate through the arrays of names to produce arrays of full paths compatible with dockutil.
 I have appended most name arrays into a single 'apppaths' array, however you could keep them separate by naming the output arrays differently.
-The reason you would do this brings us to the next section.
+The reason you would do this is mentioned in the next section.
 There is also an example of picking individual elements from the arrays using conditions.

 #### 3. Configuration using dockutil
 The third section is made up of dockutil commands in for loops that iterate through the path arrays and add/remove apps in the dock based on the options provided by dockutil.
 If you have separately named path arrays coming in then you have the ability to make each array end up in a different place in the dock etc. I have also included examples of individually selecting an item in the array using conditions.